pleonex/template-csharp/README.md

 ## Build

-The project requires to build .NET 5 SDK and .NET Core 3.1 runtime (Linux and MacOS require also Mono).
-If you open the project with VS Code and you did install the
+The project requires to build .NET 6.0 SDK (Linux and MacOS require also Mono).
-[VS Code Remote Containers](https://code.visualstudio.com/docs/remote/containers) extension, you can have an already pre-configured development environment with Docker or Podman.
+If you open the project with VS Code and you did install the [VS Code Remote Containers](https://code.visualstudio.com/docs/remote/containers) extension, you can have an already pre-configured development environment with Docker or Podman.